wpdas/weather-app/README.md

-# Weather App Task Sonia
+# Weather App

-This is a project that is part of Sonia's internal recruitment process.
+This is a project developed using React, Rehoc, NodeJS and Express.
+Some APIs were used as well.

 Screenshoot of the app working: